mingfang/terraform-provider-k8s/site/k8s_admissionregistration_k8s_io_v1beta1_mutating_webhook_configuration/README.md

 ######  TypeString

-SideEffects states whether this webhookk has side effects.
+SideEffects states whether this webhook has side effects.
 Acceptable values are: Unknown, None, Some, NoneOnDryRun Webhooks with side effects MUST implement a reconciliation system, since a request may be rejected by a future step in the admission change and the side effects therefore need to be undone.
 Requests with the dryRun attribute will be auto-rejected if they match a webhook with sideEffects == Unknown or Some.
 Defaults to Unknown.
 #### timeout_seconds

 ######  TypeInt